gaurav09x/Random_password_Generator/README.md

+#Random Password Generator

+Developed using react:
+* It generates random password.
+* User can give specific length using slider and can include numbers and special characters using checkboxes.
+* User can copy the generated password into the clipboard using copy button.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.